 You should consider in advance how you plan on getting to and from the cities on either side of the border.
 Jordan has limited public transport options.

 This is even the case with buses to popular tourist destinations such as Petra.
-As such, you might want to consider participating in an organised tour that takes you to places like Petra, Jerash, and the Crusader castles.
+As such, you might want to consider participating in an organized tour that takes you to places like Petra, Jerash, and the Crusader castles.

 This two-day tour takes you to Jerash and Petra from Tel Aviv.
-Similarly, this three day Petra and Wadi Rum tour departs from Jerusalem.
+Similarly, this three-day Petra and Wadi Rum tour departs from Jerusalem.

 You can always find cab drivers waiting at the border crossings.
 However, you should prepare to haggle on the prices.

 Many cab drivers will seriously inflate their prices with the assumption that international tourists have no idea what the going rates should be.
-If you decide to hire a private driver for your trip, you can organise for them to collect you from the border.
+If you decide to hire a private driver for your trip, you can organize for them to collect you from the border.

 Be prepared for questions at the border

-When you arrive in Israel, the Israeli authorities may ask a number of questions about your previous travels.
+When you arrive in Israel, the Israeli authorities may ask several questions about your previous travels.
 This is a relatively standard process and is nothing to be overly concerned about.

 The security procedures are there for everybody’s safety.